talkable/talkable-docs/source/integration/custom/integration_components.rst

 in the body of the page between your standard site header and footer:

 .. note::
-   The Talkable Container DIV can be changed upon request to the Talkable team.
+   The Talkable Container DIV id can be changed upon request to the Talkable team.
    The current DIV id value for each Event Category can be found on the Placements page.

 .. code-block:: html